sourcegraph/openctx/provider/github/README.md

 },
 ```

-Then use the `@`-mention type **Github PRs & Issues** and search for issues or pull requests to include in context using the followining possible query examples:
+Then use the `@`-mention type **GitHub PRs & Issues** and search for issues or pull requests to include in context using the followining possible query examples:

 - <https://github.com/facebook/react/issues/1234>
 - <https://github.com/facebook/react/pull/1234>